xen-troops/moulin/docs/rouge.rst

  - :code:`-b`, :code:`--genbmap` - generate bmap file needed for
    flashing with bmaptool

+ - :code:`-z`, :code:`--compress` - compress the resulting image with
+   gzip

 Apart from this options, `rouge` will read and parse all YAML-file